danielmurphy1/twitter-api-app/README.md

 To Use Locally or Accessing at Below Link

 The search page can be used to search for tweets by either content or by username, using the corresponding button to search.
-When searching by username, input a valid Twitter username (omitting the "@" symbol), and Tweeter-Grabberer will return the most recent ten of that user's tweets.
-Users who have marked their accounts as "private" cannot be searched using Tweeter-Grabberer.
+When searching by username, input a valid Twitter username (omitting the "@" symbol), and Tweet-Grabber will return the most recent ten of that user's tweets.
+Users who have marked their accounts as "private" cannot be searched using Tweet-Grabber.
 To search by content, type a content that you would like to search (ie. World Series, PS5, Simpsons).
 The fifteen most popular tweets (as determined by the Twitter algorithm ) about that content will be displayed.
 The random page will allow the user to choose one of my five favorite Twitter users and will display a random tweet from that user's most recent ten tweets.

 Access the app [here](https://mighty-reaches-83026.herokuapp.com/)